-For the five-year period from January 2019 to December 2023
+For the five-year period from January 2020 to December 2024

-Based on the City's current monitoring approach (i.e., monitoring of SWM Facilities in accordance with the individual Environmental Compliance Approvals issued prior to the finalization of the City's CLI ECA Agreement), exceedances of Provincial Water Quality Objectives (PWQO) are rare (see summary of monitoring results table in Section 2), slight (see pH discussion in Section 2), identified and addressed in a timely manner (see sheen/sludge discussion in Section 2), or construction-related and able to be enforced through the City's Sewer Use By-Law.
+Based on the City's current monitoring approach (i.e., monitoring of SWM Facilities in accordance with the individual Environmental Compliance Approvals issued prior to the finalization of the City's CLI ECA Agreement), the municipal stormwater system seems to be functioning well.
+There are no exceedances of the Provincial Water Quality Objectives (see summary of monitoring results table above) and any elevated levels of total suspended solids resulting from nearby construction activities are able to be enforced through the City's Sewer Use By-Law.
 There do not appear to be any clear environmental trends for any of the parameters analyzed at the monitored SWM Facilities.